szemate/js-full-stack-project-base/README.md

-# Template for JavaScript Full Stack Projects with React & Node.js
+# Template for JavaScript Full Stack Projects with Express & React

+Utilising Service Oriented Architecture and the Repository Pattern on the backend.

 ## Technologies